 Built by: HASA Atelier

 HASA have recently unveiled a new concrete table & bench.
 The focus during creation was just as much on art and design as it was the functionality of the furniture.
-Table and bench combines the use of concrete with lacquered steel created for the GANT Headquarters 2016.
+Table and bench combine the use of concrete with lacquered steel created for the GANT Headquarters 2016.

 Built by: HASA Atelier